Herb.jl: A Unifying Program Synthesis Library: Conclusion

 \section{Conclusion}

-\ModelName{} tackles a common problem in the field of program synthesis: How can we make existing approaches reusable for my use case and easy to extend with a novel idea?
+\ModelName{} tackles a common problem in the field of program synthesis: How can we make existing approaches reusable for a new use case and easily extend them with a novel idea?
 We outline common challenges researchers encounter when applying, extending, or comparing program synthesizers.

-We introduce \ModelName{}, a program synthesis library written in Julia that defines standard building blocks in program synthesis and allows us to evaluate against a standard set of benchmark problems.
-Moreover, \ModelName{} implements a range of existing synthesizers off the shelf. \ModelName{} exploits Julia's meta-programming and dispatch features.
+We introduce \ModelName{}, a program synthesis library written in Julia that defines standard building blocks in program synthesis, allowing us to evaluate it against a standard set of benchmark problems.
+Moreover, \ModelName{} implements a range of off-the-shelf synthesizers. \ModelName{} exploits Julia's meta-programming and dispatch features.
 This allows for a fast, stable, and adaptable framework.

 We highlight three example use cases and how to tackle them using \ModelName{}.
 We aim to motivate researchers in program synthesis to use \ModelName{} to make their ideas accessible to others and practical.